planetf1/documentation/docs/overview/choosing-implementation.md

 * Platform specific optimizations (memory, cpu, ...)
 * Implementation Language

-Additionally as sub-projects onboard to pq-code-package they will go through a variety of stages before being ready to use
+Additionally as sub-projects onboard to pq-code-package they will go through a variety of stages before being ready to use .

-More guidance about how to choose an implementation will be added in future.

-For now go to the [list of repositories](../contributing/repositories.md) & view the other pages in this section
+See also the [list of repositories](../contributing/repositories.md) & view the other pages in this section